guardian/support-service-lambdas/README.md

 This Scala Lambda is used to cancel subscriptions and memberships with overdue invoices, based on an event trigger within Zuora.

 The full workflow is currently:
-Zuora Callout > AWS CloudFront > AWS API Gateway > AWS Lambda (zuora-auto-cancel-STAGE)
+Zuora Callout > AWS CloudFront > AWS API Gateway (Lambda Proxy Integration) > AWS Lambda

 # Running locally